From filling in the paperwork, to signing on the dotted line.

 The mortgage application will include basic information such as your name, address and telephone number, social insurance number, employer, income, number of dependents, and the name and address of your bank or other financial institution.

-The application will also detail: your assets, such as mutual funds and RRSPs and liabilities, including credit cards, credit lines, loans or leases; the purpose of the loan; mortgage loan amount required; the type of mortgage loan you want; the mortgage term, amortization and interest rate you seek; plus a description of the property you want to purchase such as address, size, type and construction.
+The application will also detail: your assets, such as mutual funds and RRSPs and liabilities, including credit cards, credit lines, loans or leases; the purpose of the loan; mortgage loan amount required; the type of mortgage loan you want; the mortgage term, amortization and interest rate you seek; plus a description of the property you want to purchase or already own, such as address, size, type and construction.

 Make sure you read the application carefully before signing it, and never sign an incomplete form.

 You’ll also need to sign a Credit Authorization Form giving the mortgage broker/agent or lender authorization to perform a credit check.
 A mortgage broker/agent cannot and should not request a credit report without prior consent from you.

 A credit report from a credit bureau will tell a potential lender how well you have paid your debts and bills in the past, your outstanding debt levels, and employment, income and residence history.

 The credit bureau report will include a credit score - a single indicator of how likely you are to repay your loan at the agreed upon terms.
 It summarizes all the information available about you and provides the findings as a single number.

 The report will also include information about any bankruptcies, collections, judgments, garnishments or liens against you and whether you have gone through a foreclosure or Power of Sale proceeding in the last five to seven years.

 Neither the lender nor your mortgage broker/agent will be able to give you a copy of this report, but can discuss issues with you and must note these issues in the mortgage application.